xlanor/hummingbird/README.md

 # these can be obtained from https://www.last.fm/api/account/create
 # you can also set these in a .env file in the root of the project
 #
-# Muzak will still build without these keys, but scrobbling will not work
+# Muzak will still build without these keys, but scrobbling will be disabled
 export LASTFM_API_KEY="your key"
 export LASTFM_API_SECRET="your secret"